hopsoft/han/readme.md

 ##### Resource Values

-Resource `values` may be either a list (array) or an object (associative array).
+Resource values may be a list (array) or an object (associative array).
-Values contain metadata about their type.
+Values contain metadata that describe their contents.

 ###### List